syncfusion-content/maui-docs/MAUI/DataGrid/styling.md

 ## Changing the border color.

-You can change the border color by using [GridLineColor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridStyle.html#Syncfusion_Maui_DataGrid_DataGridStyle_GridLineColorProperty) property in `SfDataGrid.DefaultStyle`.
+The grid line color can be customized by setting the `DataGridStyle.GridLineColor` property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}